 The heavier the items, the smaller the box to be used Pack 6 or Book boxes.

 Pack one room at a time.
 Be sure to label each box as you proceed.
 Write on the tape, this will speed up the unloading process, IE Front Room - Sky Box etc, Bed 1 Items from bedside table etc.

 Pack what you need least, first. (i.e If its winter, pack all your summer items).

 Try to keep all packed boxes as close to the door as possible.

-Place heavier items in smaller boxes pack 6 or book boxes, linens and towels in medium sized boxes pack 2's.
+Place heavier items in smaller boxes pack 6 known as book boxes, linens and towels lamp shades cushions etc in Large sized boxes, known as pack 2's.

-Label cartons by listing what items are in the box and designate which room it should be delivered to.
+Label boxes by listing what items are in the box and designate which room it should be delivered to.

 Try to pack a few boxes a day, starting well ahead of the move.

 Be sure to have the correct packing materials.